 I’ve learned that we can shift our attention away from worry and anxiety to thoughts that support resilience and coping.
 This is a huge help to us and empowers us to be a source of help to others.

 I know that it takes intention, practice and persistence to shift from a place of worry to a place of centeredness and calm.
-It’s a process to undertake with self-compassion, and to ask for help with if needed.
+It’s a process to undertake with self-compassion.
+Be open to asking for help with this, if needed.
 Here I offer you thoughts and meditations that have helped me do this, and that I think will be useful to you as well.